Logotype for Pool Corporation

 • Adjusted EBITDA for Q1 2025 was $95.4 million, down from $124.5 million in Q1 2024.

-• Cash flow from operations was $27 million, impacted by higher inventory purchases and a $68.5 million deferred tax payment.
+• Cash flow from operations was $27 million–$27.2 million, impacted by higher inventory purchases and a $68.5 million deferred tax payment.

 Outlook and guidance

-• Cash flow for 2025 is expected at 90%-100% of net income, with $50-$60 million CapEx, $25-$50 million for acquisitions, $200 million in dividends, and the remainder for debt paydown and share repurchases.
+• Cash flow for 2025 is projected at 90%-100% of net income, with capital allocation focused on CapEx, acquisitions, dividends, debt paydown, and opportunistic share repurchases.

 Partial view of Summaries dataset, powered by Quartr API